Aphasia, Dysarthria & Cognitive disorder's screenerProduct description

 Normative data

-1.5 SD (from 222 healthy controls aged over 50 years)
+1.5 SD (based on 222 healthy controls aged over 50 years)

 • Verbal section 14.8/ 16